pdxparrot/assets/README.md

 * NavAgent rotation can be disabled by setting Angular Move Speed to 0 in the behavior data

 # Effects (Triggers)

 * Create an empty GameObject and add an EffectTrigger to it
 * Add desired EffectTriggerComponent's to the GameObject and attach to the EffectTrigger's Components list
 * EffectTrigger's can be chained through the Trigger On Complete list
 * RumbleEffectTriggerComponent's need to have their PlayerInput initialized before they'll work correctly

+# Interactables

+* Interactable objects implement IInteractable
+* Interactables*D component required for things that want to interact with Interactables

 # Floating Text